How to declutter paper at home with a 4-step system and organization tips.

 If you prefer to have a filing system that is dedicated to your job or business then, you can use a labeling system that is based on priority.

 You can try having files with labels “today”, “this week”, “this month”, and “this year”.
 Another alternative to using labels is to use color codes.

-✅ Great file organizers to keep papers in order:
+✅ Click the images to find more information about these file organizers to keep papers in order.